aurorajxshen/Interactive-Lab-Hub/Lab 1/README.md

 **Describe your masterwork here, in your own words.
 What is the core interaction someone would recognize it by?**

-Also here is the write up for the first part!
-(Md format to put it in the repo)

 ## What it is

 Castel’s ocular harpsichord was designed as a conventional musical keyboard augmented with a visual mechanism.
 Instead of producing only audible notes, each key was intended to reveal a particular color.
 Castel associated musical pitch with color according to his own theory of color-sound correspondence, creating what he called “music for the eyes.”